Onychomycosis (Fungal Nail Infection)

 Topical medications used to treat fungal nail infections

 - Tioconazole nail solution

-In some cases, all or part of the infected nail may be removed in order to give the topical medications the best chance to work.
+In some cases, all or part of the infected nail may be removed, in order to give the topical medications the best chance to work.
 This treatment is usually recommended for severe or persistent nail infections.
 It can be carried out during a regular appointment at the doctor’s office.
-If the nail is removed surgically, a local anaesthetic will be applied to the affected area to ensure that the affected person will not feel pain, before the infected part of the nail is removed using a tool.
+If the nail is removed surgically, a local anaesthetic will be applied to the affected area before the infected part of the nail is removed.
+5

-After the nail is removed (if this is needed) topical medications can then be applied with best results.
+After the nail is removed, topical medications can then be applied.
 The infection is considered to have cleared up when the new, healthy nail starts to show visible regrowth in the nail bed.

 Q: Is it always possible to cure onychomycosis?

 A: Onychomycosis can take a long time to treat, and some fungal nail infections can be resistant to antifungal medications.
 Treating a fungal nail infection can depend on identifying the appropriate medication that is effective against a particular subtype of infection.